All Products

 auth_success

-Indicates the final result of the SSH authentication.
-The value is a Boolean (true or false).
-Success or failure information is used to detect unauthorized access, audit logs, and trigger security alerts.
-It is a key indicator for preventing account hijacking.
+Final result of SSH authentication as a Boolean value (true or false).
+Success or failure information helps detect unauthorized access, audit logs, and trigger security alerts.
+It is a critical indicator for preventing account hijacking.

 false